-The Otago Genomics & Bioinformatics Facility is an Illumina Propel-certified service provider utilising high-throughput Illumina HiSeq 2500 and MiSeq sequencing platforms, and are the Nanostring nCounter Analysis System Core Facility for New Zealand.
-The facility is supported by a team of skilled genomics and bioinformatics specialists providing a complete package of project design, data generation, and analysis for researchers.
+The Otago Genomics & Bioinformatics Facility became an Illumina Propel-certified service provider utilising high-throughput Illumina HiSeq 2500 and MiSeq sequencing platforms, and is the Nanostring nCounter Analysis System Core Facility for New Zealand.
+The facility offered a team of skilled genomics and bioinformatics specialists providing a complete package of project design, data generation, and analysis for researchers.

 In 2018 the facility refocused its services on the provision of Next Generation Sequencing (NGS) to researchers and industry.
 Our skilled genomics specialists continue to offer genomics advice, project design and data generation.